okjuan/virtual.book/_drafts/2023-10-12-fidelity-five-stories.md

 ### story 2: A Jonquil for Mary Penn

 A great example of expressionism: external representation of internal state.
-And a great example of imbuing the setting with the meaning of the story in a way that doesn't need to be _thought_, doesn't require decoding, but is instead _felt_.
+And a great example of imbuing the setting with the meaning of the story in a way that doesn't need to be interpretted rationally, but is instead _felt_.

 ### story 3: Making It Home